National Rail Provider & Urban Big Data Centre WorkshopBackResources

 The University of Glasgow Business Boost Engagement Lead, representatives from the rail provider, Urban Big Data Centre (UBDC) and the wider The University of Glasgow Social Science community attended a workshop to discuss UBDC analysis findings and explore future areas of collaboration.
 Two research funding applications are now in development.

-Business Engagement, Cross disciplinary, Event report and The University of Glasgow
+Business Engagement, Event Report, The Economy and The University of Glasgow

 A large national rail provider required support to analyse their complex data sets and better understand the drivers behind their pressing business challenges.
 The University of Glasgow’s Urban Big Data Centre (UBDC) was given access to the rail provider’s data-sets in order to leverage their research expertise and provide valuable insight to address issues the business was facing.